In the last couple of years, the humble platform has become an unexpected part of many carmakers’ marketing campaigns.

 iQ[Al], MQB or EMP2, the basic aim of the engineering amounts to the same things: producing a weight-saving architecture (and the accompanying, hugely expensive, production line) that is capable of underpinning as many different types and sizes of vehicle as possible.

 Ford can probably be credited with the big breakthrough in common platform technology with the snappily titled EUCD platform.
-By treating the floor pressing and crash structure as a discrete unit and then having the option of two different-height bulkheads and two different seating heights, it meant that a body production line could create the basis for a low-rise Mondeo or a high-rise S-Max and Galaxy, just by changing a small number of steel pressings.
+By treating the floor pressing and crash structure as a discrete unit and then having the option of two different-height bulkheads and two different seating heights, it meant that a body production line could create the basis for a low-rise Ford Mondeo or a high-rise Ford S-Max and Ford Galaxy, just by changing a small number of steel pressings.

 I once saw an EUCD body construction line in action in Chongqing, China.
 It was quite amazing to see a floor structure seemingly randomly becoming either a Mondeo or S-Max, as the sides of the body were lifted into place.